Am I eligible to file for a protective order?

 You do not need a lawyer to file for a protection order.
 If you are filing on your own and you need help, you can ask the court clerk, victim-witness coordinator, victim support person, or a court case manager for assistance with filling out the forms.2 However, you may wish to have a lawyer represent you.
 Having a lawyer is especially important if the abuser has a lawyer to make sure that your legal rights are protected.

-If you cannot afford a lawyer but want one to help you with your case, you can find information on legal assistance on our OK Finding a Lawyer page.
+If you cannot afford a lawyer but want one to help you with your case, you can find information on legal assistance on our Oklahoma Finding a Lawyer page.

 1 22 O.S. § 60.2(C)(1) & (2)